The Best Horror Movies Of 2015 That Are A Must-Watch For Genre Fans

 The Final Girls

-If you’re into horror-comedies then you are missing out if you don’t watch The Final Girls.
+If you’re into horror-comedies, then you are missing out if you don’t watch The Final Girls.
 This picture plays both as a unique story and a satire on slasher movies from yesteryear; it truly pays homage to the horror industry.

 Krampus

 To stick with the theme of horror-comedies, Krampus is another gem from the genre that was a smash-hit for Christmas 2015.
-What’s better than Santa Clause?
-Demon Santa Clause!
+What’s better than Santa Claus?
+Demon Santa Claus!
 Krampus is a legendary character that haunts children who haven’t been good.

 Bone Tomahawk

-For most of this movie you may wonder why this western is also considered a horror flick, but the brutal last half-hour will appease your wonder.
+For most of this movie, you may wonder why this western is also considered a horror flick, but the brutal last half-hour will appease your wonder.
 Starring Kurt Russell, this gem somehow flew under the radar.
 With a stunning score of 90 percent on Rotten Tomatoes, the site describes one of the best horror movies of 2015.

 “When a group of cannibal savages kidnaps settlers from the small town of Bright Hope, an unlikely team of gunslingers, led by Sheriff Franklin Hunt, sets out to bring them home.
 But their enemy is more ruthless than anyone could have imagined, putting their mission – and survival itself – in serious jeopardy.
 This is a gritty action-packed thriller chronicling a terrifying rescue mission in the Old West.”